LCA comparative studies

 The VITO study involved collecting data on plastic pipe systems from companies covering more than 50% of the European market.

-The environmental impact of each pipe material was assessed against six different criteria across its full life cycle:
+The environmental impact of each pipe material was assessed against seven different criteria across its full life cycle:

 • Comparison studies are provided for information purposes only.
 The environmental impact analysis for alternative pipe materials has been calculated based on the same functional unit and category rules as used for the plastic pipe system to which it is compared.
 The analysis of the environmental impact of the comparison material has been based on publicly available data.